mlecauchois/pablonet/README.md

 ### GPU server setup

 Currently, the device is not able to do inference.
-I use a non-distilled Stable Diffusion under the hood which would not be able to run on a Pi.
+A non-distilled Stable Diffusion is used under the hood which would not be able to run on a Pi.
 Until the model is distilled and a Jetson is added to future devices, it is necessary to setup a remote GPU server.

 **Custom Deployment**

-I released a simple Docker image containing all the required packages and code: [matthieulc/pablonet:latest](https://hub.docker.com/r/matthieulc/pablonet).
+A simple Docker image is released containing all the required packages and code: [matthieulc/pablonet:latest](https://hub.docker.com/r/matthieulc/pablonet).
 You can use the container serving service of your choice.

 **RunPod Deployment**

-Here are the steps to setup a server on RunPod specifically, which should be doable in under 10 minutes.
+Here are the steps to setup a server on [RunPod](https://www.runpod.io/) specifically, which should be doable in under 10 minutes.

+- Add your SSH public key to access your pods (tutorial [here](https://docs.runpod.io/pods/configuration/use-ssh)).
 - Create a persistent storage volume in order to cache the TensorRT engine, which is GPU-specific.
-- Create a new pod with the following template (I also created a public template [here](https://runpod.io/console/deploy?template=d3d1n13nhd&ref=hftrdy9e)):
+- Deploy a new pod for this volume with the following template (a public template for PabloNet is also made available [here](https://runpod.io/console/deploy?template=d3d1n13nhd&ref=hftrdy9e)):
     - GPU: RTX 4090 (recommended).
     - Volume: Mount your persistent storage at `/pablonet/engines`.
     - Docker Image: [matthieulc/pablonet:latest](https://hub.docker.com/r/matthieulc/pablonet).
     - Exposed Ports: 22 for SSH and 6000 for the backend.
-    - Add your SSH public key to access the server.

 - Access the pod:
 ```bash
 ssh -p <pod_ssh_port> root@ssh.runpod.io